Senseo Coffee Brewing

-If you enjoy the taste of richer brewed coffees, such as those made with french presses, espresso machines, or vac-pots, you can stop reading now.
-If you only drink freshly roasted coffee, you can also stop reading now.
-You have already evolved further on your coffee journey, there is nothing you will gain from owning a Senseo.
+If you enjoy the taste of richer brewed coffees, such as those made with French presses, espresso machines, or vac-pots, you can stop reading now.
+If you only drink freshly roasted coffee, you can stop reading now.
+You have already evolved further on your coffee journey; you will gain nothing from owning a Senseo.

-The Senseo Coffee Machine will brew a weak, bitter cup of coffee easier and faster than any brewing method on the market.
-If you prefer a weaker cup of coffee, but find instant coffee too challenging to brew, you may like the Senseo.
+The Senseo Coffee Machine will brew a weak, bitter cup of coffee more easily and quickly than any brewing method.
+If you prefer a weaker cup of coffee but find instant coffee too challenging to brew, you may like the Senseo.

 Senseo Coffee Maker